renevo/playground-htmx-gofiber-unocss/README.md

 ## Thoughts

 It's ugly, but functional, and does what it says on paper.
 The video missed a lot of things I had to fill the gaps for, but overall, a very simple tech stack.
-Although, Unocss doesn't look very mature and for people who don't want to build there own entire CSS framework, [Tailwind](https://tailwindcss.com/) might be a better fit.
+Although, Unocss doesn't look very mature and for people who want to build there own entire CSS framework, [Tailwind](https://tailwindcss.com/) might be a better fit.

 Fiber does some templates a bit different when including them [html.Engine](https://docs.gofiber.io/template/html/)